The San Ramon Valley Lifestyle – What is it really like to live here? What sets it apart from other areas and why would it appeal to you?

 No discussion about leisure facilities in the San Ramon Valley and Lamorinda would be complete without a mention of all the parks and walking trails we have.
 Every city has at least one significant park and some have a few.
 All are very well used.
 You will always find something happening from spring through fall in most of our parks whether it is a live performance of some kind, a sporting activity, walkers and joggers or picnics large and small.
 You can find bocce and tennis courts, children’s playgrounds, water features, a skateboard rink and even boating and fishing.

 The Iron Horse Trail is one of many trails that are in constant use by walkers, joggers and cyclists.
 This runs from Concord to Dublin.

-And then there is golf!
+Or would golf feature as a major part of the San Ramon Valley lifestyle to you?
 The San Ramon Valley is home to numerous highly acclaimed golf courses, many, but by no means all, in a country club setting.
 Country clubs with golf courses include Blackhawk, Diablo, Canyon Lakes and Round Hill.
 Googling “San Ramon Valley golf courses” will provide you with an amazing amount of information about golf in the San Ramon Valley.

 If you have any questions about the San Ramon Valley lifestyle, or if you think I have left something out that should have been mentioned, please do not hesitate to contact me.
 I will always respond quickly to questions and I am always happy to hear from you.